gautamraj/gautamraj.github.io/content/posts/post-1.md

 }
 ```

-However, there are a few hidden issues here:
+However, there are a few hidden issues to think about here:
 1. What happens if we get a network error halfway through the stream?
 2. What if we want to terminate the stream early?